jessicading/zoom-participation/README.md

 ### Install R and WriteXLS
 R is needed to run the script.
 You can install it [here](https://www.r-project.org).<br/>
 The script uses the package WriteXLS.
 You will need to have Perl and certain Perl modules.
 More information can be found [here](https://github.com/marcschwartz/WriteXLS/blob/master/INSTALL).
-Once you have the Perl modules, you can install the WriteXLS package in R using ```install.packages("WriteXLS")```.
+Once you have Perl and the Perl modules, you can install the WriteXLS package in R using ```install.packages("WriteXLS")```.

 You can open R in Terminal (on Mac) by typing ```R``` and return.
 This should open R and you can start writing R commands.